TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 - If *BFE* < 0.5, you have both more energy left to fix even more bugs <em class="fas fa-fw fa-check text-success fa-lg"></em>

-- If *BFE* > 5, the issue will probably end up in stale of dozens of comments that never fix anything <em class="fas fa-fw fa-times text-danger fa-lg"></em>
+- If *BFE* > 5, the issue will probably end up in stale of dozens of comments that never fix anything ❌

 <br>